 Onboard Wi-Fi vs Wi-Fi Card vs Wi-Fi USB

-What is Onboard Wi-Fi
+What is Onboard Wi-Fi?

+An onboard WiFi basically means that the motherboard has a Wi-Fi modem built in.
 It allows users to connect their computers to a wireless network without having to install any extra components.

 Also Read: Best Motherboard with WiFi